taprobane99/iMac5KLinux/README.md

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/ad442b19-3122-4767-83d9-adaa47f8be8d" />

+# Other nice things for your iMac

+https://github.com/taranovegor/mbpfan (generic install) for Fan Control with EMA smoothing https://github.com/aunetx/blur-my-shell/tree/refactor/unified-blur-backend (clone this branch) for Liquid Glass https://github.com/kem-a/kiwi-kemma for making Ubuntu/Gnome feel at home for Mac users

 # Contributions

 Please add contributions via opening Issues.
 There are sure to be quirks for other iMacs that are